Wildlife in Costa Rica

-We decided to dedicate a whole article and create a COSTA RICA WILDLIFE CALENDAR to help you chose what time of the year to visit Costa Rica, if you are looking to spot a specific animal.
+We decided to dedicate a whole article and create a Costa Rica Wildlife Calendar to help you choose what time of the year to visit if you are looking to spot a specific animal.

-With nearly 30% of the country dedicated as national parks and wildlife reserves, wildlife abounds in Costa Rica.
+Costa Rica hosts 5% of the world’s biodiversity, with nearly 30% of the country dedicated to national parks and wildlife reserves.

-Iconic species include howler monkeys, scarlet macaws, blue morpho butterflies, three-toed sloths and humpback whales.
-No need for binoculars here – Costa Rica’s wildlife is ubiquitous!
+Some popular species you can spot in Costa Rica are the howler monkeys, scarlet macaws, blue morpho butterflies, three-toed sloths, and humpback whales.
+No need for binoculars here – Costa Rica’s wildlife is everywhere!

 Humpback whales are the most common whales in Costa Rica because it has the longest humpback whale viewing season in the world.
 Both the Antarctica and Alaska humpback whales overlap for a period of time in Costa Rica during their migration.

-The best place to see dolphins & whales in Costa Rica is the Golfo Dulce, but you can spot them almost everywhere in the country pacific coast.
+The best place to see dolphins & whales in Costa Rica is the Golfo Dulce, but you can spot them almost everywhere on the country’s pacific coast.

-Possibilities to spot dolphins on a dolphin tour in Costa Rica are incredible high!
+Possibilities to spot dolphins on a dolphin tour in Costa Rica are incredibly high!

 You can see sea turtles on both the Caribbean and Pacific, some turtles are present all year long.